broeser/sanitor/CONTRIBUTING.md

 # Contributing

-Currently this project is a one-person-show.
+Currently, this project is a one-person-show.
 I'd like very much to change that.

 Contributions are very welcome.
 You'll be credited in the change log or other relevant channels.